nartc/tnc/src/content/blogs/slalom-health-equity-hackathon-1.md

     - **WEBSITE** has value of `"None"`
 2. A lot of organizations do not provide `PHONE_NUM`

 So we're missing quite a few `PHONE_NUM` and `WEBSITE` information which are crucial in terms of Accessibility.
 After this query-run, it's starting to get heavily into more `JavaScript` with web scrapping and stuffs.
 My teammates were also ready to start playing with **AWS Comprehend**.
 All of this will have to wait to **Part 2** of the blog because this one is getting quite lengthy.
-Thank you for getting this far and hopefully you will continue to follow me through this journey in **Part 2** (*I will update the link when it's available*).
+Thank you for getting this far and hopefully you will continue to follow me through this journey in **[Part 2](/blogs/slalom-health-equity-hackathon-2)**.